Scaling Up Electric-Vehicle Battery Swapping Services in Cities: A Joint Location and Repairable-Inventory Model

 Battery swapping for electric vehicle refueling is reviving and thriving.
 Despite a captivating sustainable future where swapping batteries will be as convenient as refueling gas today, tensions are mounting in practice (beyond the traditional “range anxiety” issue): On one hand, it is desirable to maximize battery proximity and availability to customers.
-On the other hand, it is undesirable to incur too many batteries which are environmentally detrimental.
-Additionally, power grids for battery charging are not accessible everywhere.
-To reconcile these tensions, some cities are embracing an emerging infrastructure network: Decentralized swapping stations replenish charged batteries from centralized charging stations.
-In this paper, we model this new urban infrastructure network.
-This task is complicated by non-Poisson swaps (observed from real data), and by the intertwined stochastic operations of swapping, charging, stocking and circulating batteries among swapping and charging stations.
-We show that these complexities can be captured by analytical models.
-We next propose a new location-inventory model for citywide deployment of hub charging stations, which jointly determines the location, allocation and reorder quantity decisions with a non-convex non-concave objective function.
-We solve this problem exactly and efficiently by exploiting the hidden submodularity and combining constraint-generation and parameter-search techniques.
+On the other hand, power grids for charging depleted batteries are not accessible everywhere.
+To reconcile this tension, some cities are embracing a “swap-locally, charge-centrally” infrastructure network.
+In this paper, we aim to understand whether and how to design such a network.
+This task is complicated by non-Poisson swaps (observed from real data), and by the intertwined stochastic operations of swapping, charging, stocking and circulating batteries among facilities.
+We tackle these complexities by deriving analytical models, which enrich the classical batched repairable-inventory theory.
+We next propose a model for citywide deployment of hub charging stations, which jointly determines the location, allocation and reorder quantity decisions with a non-convex non-concave objective function.
+We solve this problem exactly by exploiting submodularity and combining constraint-generation and parameter-search techniques.
 Even for solving convexified problems, our algorithm brings a speedup of at least three orders of magnitude relative to Gurobi solver.
-The major insight is twofold: Centralizing battery charging may harm cost-efficiency and battery asset-lightness; however, this finding is reversed if foreseeing that decentralized charging will have limited access to grids permitting fast charging.
-We also identify planning and operational flexibilities brought by centralized charging.
-In a broader sense, this work deepens our understanding about how mobility and energy are coupled in future smart cities.
+The major insight is twofold: The benefit of inventory pooling alone is not enough to justify centralized charging; Instead, the main justification is the capacitated urban grid that curbs decentralized charging at slow speed.
+We also identify planning and operational flexibilities such as order splitting.
+In a broader sense, this work deepens our understanding about how mobility and energy are coupled towards enabling smart cities.

 Keywords: battery swapping, electric vehicles, sustainable operations, non-convex optimization algorithms, facility location, smart cites